sh1boot/8bitrand/README.md

 multipliers it's able to use (risk of internal overflow).

-This is in contrast with a typical [linear congruential generator][lcg] which would typically use seven to ten 8-bit multiplies (and more additions) and to produce about 16 bits of usable output, and maybe 16 more bits of garbage appended to that.
+This is in contrast with a typical [linear congruential generator][lcg] which would typically use seven to ten 8-bit multiplies (and more additions) to produce about 16 bits of usable output, and maybe 16 more bits of garbage appended to that.